-Notify the airline when you are making reservations that your Marine is returning from Iraq and the plans will likely change.
+- Airline Reservations: Notify the airline when you are making reservations that your Marine is returning from deployment and the plans will likely change.
 Ask if they have anything in place to guarantee lower-cost penalty fees.
 Some offer insurance.
-Consider flying an airline that has no penalty for changes (Southwest is a good example).
+Consider flying an airline that has no penalty for changes.
 Consider using a travel agency that may offer some type of discount or insurance against changes.
 Ask first and use your own personal judgement and budget as a guide!

 Possible Procedure for Homecomings